Pelvic Pain

 Surgery may be recommended to remove endometriosis, adhesions and fibroids, correct physical abnormalities or remove a diseased or damaged uterus and ovaries that may be contributing to the pain.

-Laparoscopy is recommended for both diagnosis and treatment.
-During the procedure, sites of endometriosis and adhesions may be destroyed by laser beam or electric current or cut out.
+• Laparoscopy may be used for both diagnosis and treatment.
+During the procedure, sites of endometriosis and adhesions may be destroyed by laser beam or electric current or cut out with a specially designed laparoscopic micro-scissor.
 In experienced hands, even advanced stages of endometriosis can be treated laparoscopically.

-A hysterectomy is the surgical removal of the uterus.
+• A hysterectomy is the surgical removal of the uterus.
 It may be a reasonable treatment for chronic pelvic pain after other options have been considered.
-Most hysterectomies can be performed laparoscopically.
+Hysterectomies may be performed laparoscopically, vaginally or by laparotomy.

 Other Therapies